-The International Airlines Group (IAG’s) announcement of more firm aircraft orders for 50 Boeing 737 MAX models (pending shareholder approval) is a clear win for the OEM amidst a troubled news cycle.
+The announcement of more firm aircraft orders for 50 Boeing 737 MAX models (pending shareholder approval) is a clear win for the OEM amidst a troubled news cycle.
 In Asia, China Southern and China Eastern recently announced that the MAX family would not form part of its near-term fleet plans, despite the aircraft reportedly being close to gaining approval for a return to service from Chinese regulators.
-Meanwhile in Europe, Boeing has received sharp words from Ryanair's Michael O'Leary, one of the largest customers for the 737 in the region.
+Meanwhile, in Europe, Boeing has received sharp words from Ryanair's Michael O'Leary, one of the largest customers for the 737 in the region.

 IAG's selection of the Boeing 737 MAX 8200 is perhaps a surprising choice.
 The high-density 8200 was designed with low-cost carriers in mind and is already in service on popular flights in Europe with Ryanair.
-That said, IAG's Airbus narrowbody fleet features an above average seating density amongst legacy carriers, with typically 5-10% more seats than the world average LOPA (layout of passenger accommodation).
+That said, IAG's Airbus narrowbody fleet features an above-average seating density amongst legacy carriers, with typically 5-10% more seats than the world average LOPA (layout of passenger accommodation).

-Whilst IAG's own low-cost carrier Vueling appears to be the obvious choice for placement of the 8200, we believe there could be extra potential to deploy the aircraft across the group's airlines.
+Whilst IAG's low-cost carrier Vueling appears to be the obvious choice for placement of the 8200, we believe there could be extra potential to deploy the aircraft across the group's airlines.

-Fleet data from IBA insight indicates that many of the Airbus A321-200 aircraft in service across all four airlines are around 15-20 years old, and therefore potential candidates for retirement in the coming years.
-Based on this, we believe that British Airways' London Gatwick based subsidiary ‘BA Euroflyer’ could also be a strong option.
+Fleet data from IBA Insight indicates that many of the Airbus A321-200 aircraft in service across all four airlines are around 15-20 years old, and therefore potential candidates for retirement in the coming years.
+Based on this, we believe that British Airways' London Gatwick based subsidiary BA Euroflyer could also be a strong option.
 The 197 seat 737 MAX 8200 would allow the carrier to lower unit costs, providing British Airways with a strong hand in competing with Gatwick's incumbent low-cost carriers.